ONSdigital/dp/training/culture-and-process/PULL_REQUEST_GUIDANCE.md

 To merge a feature branch into the develop or master/main branch it has to have an approved pull request.

-Before creating a pull request it can be a good idea to ensure the feature branch is up to date with the latest version of the default branch, this can help to manage conflicts.
+As recommended best practice before creating a pull request it can be a good idea to ensure the feature branch is up to date with the latest version of the default branch, this can help to manage conflicts.
 Also sometimes smaller pull requests can be easier to work with and approve.

 A pull request can be created in a couple of ways, once the changes on a local feature branch have been commited and pushed.
 - In the terminal after pushing a branch a link appears to create a pull request.
 Follow this url, to create a pull request, but just check the branch (either develop or master/main) that the pull request is being created for.